 There is no norm or standard to interpret gross profit ratio (GP ratio).
 Generally, a higher ratio is considered better.

 The ratio can be used to test the business condition by comparing it with past years’ ratio and with the ratio of other companies in the industry.
-A consistent improvement in gross profit ratio over the past years is the indication of continuous improvement .
+A consistent improvement in gross profit ratio over the past years is the indication of continuous improvement in operation.
 When the ratio is compared with that of others in the industry, the analyst must see whether they use the same accounting systems and practices.